RH-BioAIM/AI_Cov19/README.md

 **Manuscript:** OJEMB-00026-2026
 **Authors:** Hunter Lau, Ryan Lang, Hamed Akbari (Santa Clara University)

-**Citation:** [citation to be added upon publication]

 ---

 ## Overview

 This repository contains the analysis code for a dual-branch multimodal framework that predicts COVID-19 severity from two inputs.
 Chest radiographs are processed by a Swin Transformer imaging branch, and structured clinical variables (labs, vitals, comorbidities, presenting symptoms) are processed by an XGBoost clinical branch.
 The two branches are combined via feature-level fusion: the imaging branch's predicted length of stay is used as a single engineered feature alongside the clinical variables in the fused (integrated) model.

 Length of hospital stay (LOS) is the training target for both the imaging and integrated models, thresholded post hoc into a binary severity label.
-The resulting severity score is additionally validated against an outcome the model was never trained on (in-hospital mortality), and evaluated on two external imaging datasets independent of the primary training cohort.

 ## Repository structure